deemadden/scavhn-server/README.md

 ==================

 ## Scavhn Server
-A NodeJS-based RESTful web services app for the Scavhn web app.
+A NodeJS-based RESTful web services for the Scavhn iOS app.